devops-myway/certified-kubernetes-administrator-Practice/Domain 4 - Services and Networking/services-exposing-pods.md

 Add labels to Pod objects and specify the label selector in the Service object.
 The pods whose labels match the selector are part of the service registered service endpoints.

 - The shorthand for services is svc

+###### Service Pods

+In a Kubernetes Cluster there are three group of PODs present as following :

+Frontend PODs: [Pods which are running the frontend part of the web application on them] Backend PODs: [Pods which are running the backend part of the web application on them] Database PODs: [Pods which are running the database application instances on them]

+##### How do the pods communicate with eachother

+There are three sets of PODs [frontend, backend & database]

+We created two ClusterIP services (back-end & redis) to ease out the process of inter pod communication.

 #### Understanding different Kubernetes Service Types